Phú Quốc: Climate

 The island's monsoonal sub-equatorial climate is characterized by distinct rainy (April to November) and dry seasons (December to March).
 As is common in regions with this climate type, there is some rain even in the dry season.
 The annual rainfall is high, averaging 3029 mm.
-In the northern mountains up to 4000 mm has been recorded.
+In the northern mountains up to 4000 mm has just recorded.
 April and May are the hottest months, with temperatures reaching 35 C.

 Protections

 Phú Quốc has both a terrestrial national park and a marine protection.

 Phú Quốc National Park was established in 2001 as an upgrade of a former conservation zone.
 The park covers 336.57 km2 of the northern part of the island.

 Phú Quốc Marine Protected Area, or just Phú Quốc MPA, was established in 2007 at the northern and southern end of the island and covers 187 km2 of marine area.
 The sea around Phú Quốc is one of the richest fishing grounds in all of Vietnam, and the aim of the protected area is to secure coral reef zones, seagrass beds, and mangrove forests, all key spawning and nursery grounds for aquatic species, including blue swimming crabs.
 Among the aquatic animals in the protected area are green turtle, leather back turtles, dolphin and dugong.

 Plastic waste is a growing problem in Phú Quốc, and the local community has organized clean-up efforts.